-In the sine above, that value was 2.
+In the sine wave graphed above, the value of B was 2.
 (Sometimes the value of B inside the function will be negative, which is why there are absolute-value bars on the denominator.)
-The formula says that cos(3t) will have a period of (2π)/3 = (2/3)π, and tan(t/2) will have a period of (2π)/(1/2) = 4π.
+The formula for sines and cosines says that cos(3t) will have a period of (2π)/3 = (2/3)π; on the other hand, the formula for tangents and cotangents says that tan(t/2) will have a period of (2π)/(1/2) = 4π.

-(Note: Different books use different letters to stand for the period.
+(Note: Different books use different letters to stand for the period formula.
 In your class, use whatever your book or instructor uses.)

 Now let's looks at j(t) = sin(t – π/3):

 Do you see that the graph (in blue) is shifted over to the right by π/3 units from the regular graph (in gray)?
 This is always true: If the argument of the function (the thing you're plugging in to the function) is of the form (variable) – (number), then the graph is shifted to the right by that (number) of units; if the argument is of the form (variable) + (number), then the graph is shifted to the left by that (number) of units.
 So cos(t + π/4) would be shifted to the left by π/4 units, and tan(t – 2π/3) would be shifted to the right by (2/3)π units.
 This right-or-left shifting is called "phase shift".

 Now let's look at k(t) = sin(t) + 3:

 Do you see how the graph was shifted up by threeunits?
 This is always true: If a number D is added outside the function, then the graph is shifted up by that number of units; if D is subtracted, then the graph is shifted down by that number of units.
 So cos(t) – 2 is the regular cosine wave, but shifted downward two units; and tan(t) + 0.6 is the regular tangent curve, but shifted upward by 6/10 of a unit.

 Putting it all together, we have the general